-Due: October 6th, 2023 at 0800
+Due: Oct 3, 2024 at 0800

-Students must watch the course orientation recording posted to OWL and complete the knowledge check found in Tests and Quizzes in OWL.
+Students must watch the course orientation recording posted to Brightspace OWL and complete the knowledge check found in Quizzes on Brightspace OWL.
 Orientation will be posted well in advance of the due date.

-- Viewing Orientation video in entirety - Completing Knowledge Check activity by deadline - Following up promptly about any questions students have following orientation by: reviewing FAQ tab in OWL, posting in Forum, and/or messaging Faculty Advisor/Course Coordinator
+- Viewing Orientation video in entirety - Completing Knowledge Check activity by deadline - Following up promptly about any questions students have following orientation by: reviewing FAQ tab in Brightspace OWL, posting in Forum, and/or messaging Faculty Advisor/Course Coordinator

-4. Placement Schedule (via InPlace) Due: In advance of hospital-based placement start date.
+4. Placement Schedule (via InPlace)

+Due: Submitted by student in advance of placement start date and reflects completed hours by 24 hours following the hospital based placement block end date.